-A good well-made heap will generate lots of heat, starting 1-2 days after it has been made and lasting for around two weeks to a month or more depending on the time of year.
+A good well-made heap will generate heat, starting the day day after it has been made and lasting for around two weeks to a month or more depending on the time of year and how much material you added.
 An insulated lid (in particular) and sides if possible will help to keep this heat in and speed up the decomposition of the compost.
-An old carpet is ideal for this, particularly if foam backed from the bathroom so it's water proof, fold it over a couple of times to add to the insulation value.

-- It is better if you can make a large heap of compost in one go.
+- It is better if you can make a large heap of material to be composted in one go.
 Plan to do lots of pruning and weeding at the same time, I always coincide hedge trimming with lawn mowing for instance and leave the lawn a little longer than normal so I can mix the clippings from both activities.

-- Shred the material that you add to the heap if you can or at least reduce the size, this is one of the best things you can do make quality compost.
+- Shred the material that you add to the heap if you can to reduce the size.
+If you can't shred it cut into pieces no more than 10-15cm long.

-- Make sure you mix brown and green material together, the exact proportions are can vary quite a bit, just make sure that there's always some of each and always more brown than green.
+- Make sure you mix brown and green material together, just make sure that there's always some of each and always more brown than green.

 - Water very well initially and keep moisture in afterwards, but protect from rain.